wiktor-obrebski/type-safe-errors/README.md

 ### Practical API
 Using `type-safe-erros` should be similar in feel to work with traditional js [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 You can [map](./docs/REFERENCE.md#okmapcallback) any success result (same like you can [then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) fulfilled promise) or [mapAnyErr](./docs/REFERENCE.md#errmapanyerrcallback) (same as you can [catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) rejected promise).

 You may notice that the `type-safe-error` project is somehow based on [Either](https://github.com/sanctuary-js/sanctuary-either) concept from functional programming.
-But the goal was not to follow the idea closely but to provide an easy-to-use API in practical js work, focused on async programming.
+But the goal was not to follow the idea closely but to provide an easy-to-use API in practical TypeScript work, focused on async programming.

 ## Inspiration
  - [Expressive error handling in TypeScript and benefits for domain-driven design](https://medium.com/inato/expressive-error-handling-in-typescript-and-benefits-for-domain-driven-design-70726e061c86)